pilotmoon/PopClip-Extensions/source/ChatGPTAPI.popclipext/Readme.md

 - Hold Shift(⇧) to copy just the response to the clipboard.

-- Hold Option(⌥)-Shift(⇧) to paste the response over the selection.
+- Hold Option(⌥)-Shift(⇧) to paste just the response over the selection.

 The **Reset** action (broom icon) clears the current chat history to start a fresh conversation.